top of page

 With potty training, it’s common that the prompts you used on day 2 may not work at all when you’re in week 2.

-And these 3 simple rules will get you off to a good start!
+And these 3 simple rules to stop toddler resistance to the potty will get you off to a good start!

 So let's chat about some potty rules to help as you move forward.
 Because guess what?

-When you start out potty training your child, most everyone uses some version of the same prompts to go potty...
+When you start out potty training your child, most parents use some version of the same prompts to go potty...

 Time to go pee!